rajeshvkothari/oom/GIN_README_2508.md

   - **Tosca images**
       ------------
       GIN consists of following components:

       - TOSCA_SO -  service orchestrator
       - TOSCA_COMPILER - puccini tosca compiler
       - TOSCA_WORKFLOW - builtin workflow microservice
       - TOSCA_POLICY - policy microservice
       - TOSCA_GAWP - argo based workflow microservice

-	  This are available which can be build can be

-    - **Steps for Building/using tosca images:**

-      For above mentioned tosca components, it’s possible to either build fresh images or use pre-built images from CCI_REPO.
+	  These images can either be build from scratch repository or pre-build version of the images are use from CCI_REPO.

 	  Log in to the demo_server and perform steps as follows:

       - clone puccini: